 Tab 3 text (50 words max):

-Shortly after we make G Suite – Google Apps for Work available, we'll migrate your calendar from Notes to Google, moving across a month of calendar entries in the past and all entries in the future.
+Shortly after we make G Suite available, we'll migrate your calendar from Notes to Google, moving across a month of calendar entries in the past and all entries in the future.

 It's important to spend some time after the calendar switchover setting up your preferences and taking action to make sure you don't miss any important meetings.
 Following migration, you'll need to adopt new calendar habits going forward.
 You can find out more on Spark.